Unanimous Treaty 7 support for a proposed $800-million coal mine in Alberta’s Crowsnest Pass is causing concern on the Kainai First Nation.

 Calf Robe wants to stop the mine proposed by Benga Mining Ltd., a wholly owned subsidiary of Australian coal development company Riversdale Resources.

-Benga wants to develop a 1,500-hectare mine on top of Grassy Mountain, just north of the town of Blairmore, to produce 4.5-million tonnes annually of metallurgical (steel-making) coal for Asian markets.
+Benga has plans to develop a 1,500-hectare mine on top of Grassy Mountain, just north of the town of Blairmore, to produce 4.5-million tonnes annually of metallurgical (steel-making) coal for Asian markets.

 “This Grassy Mountain Coal Project will cause irreversible damage to our traditional territories, including the mountains, rivers and natural landscapes…,” she said in a telephone interview.